xingweichia/DSI_projects/Project1_SAT & ACT Analysis/README.md

 A pattern of states with higher SAT total scores and lower participation rates has been observed in both years.
 This is likely due to statewide requirement for mandatory ACT test.
 Students will less likely take both tests even if there is an option for them unless they are confident that they will score well.

-Only considering the states that doesn't require mandatory ACT test, Minnesota has a higher total SAT score even though the participation rate is less than 5%, which one can assume that students in Minnesota has the potential to do well in SAT test.
+Based on research, states that have higher participation rate for SAT are states that are highly in debt.
+Most of the states choose to take part in SAT School Day as it is a much cheaper alternative as compared to ACT and students will be able to take the SAT test for free.

+Only considering the states that doesn't require mandatory ACT test, Ohio requires students to take either ACT or SAT on their own expenses in order to graduate.
+SAT School Day will be a good program for the state to be involved in so that they can make SAT the only mandatory test.
+This will be a good factor to improve participation rate for SAT as it will be free for students.

-Considering Minnesota is in quite some debt, SAT test is a cheaper alternative for the state to implement as a graduation exam.
-College Board could focus their efforts to Minnesota in order to be the only test provider in this state.
+Considering Ohio is one of the states highly in debt, SAT test is a cheaper alternative for the state to implement as a graduation exam.
+College Board could focus their efforts to Ohio in order to be the only test provider in this state.
 Thus, improving the participation rate for SAT test.